 Analgesic or anti-inflammatory medication can help relieve the pain of a radial nerve injury.
 It may also help the injury heal faster.
 A single cortisone shot in the affected area can relieve pain.
 Anesthetic creams or patches can also be used to relieve pain, while still allowing movement.

 It’s also common to use a brace or splint to immobilize the nerve.
 This might not sound like the most convenient option, but it may prevent you from reinjuring the nerve while it’s healing.

 Less traditional treatment methods, such as acupuncture and chiropractic adjustments, are also an option.
 Keep in mind that evidence about whether some of these treatments work is mixed.

 Most people with a radial nerve injury will recover within three months of starting treatment if the nerve is not torn or lacerated.
 But some cases ultimately require surgery.
 If your radial nerve is entrapped, surgery can relieve pressure on the nerve.
 If there is a mass, such as a benign tumor, on your radial nerve, you may need surgery to remove it.

 This type of surgery will repair any damage to the nerve.
 Occasionally, when it is thought that the nerve will not heal, tendon transfers can be performed to restore function to the extremity.
-After surgery, you will need to wear a brace or splint will be necessary to allow the injury heal.
+After surgery, you will need to wear a brace or splint is necessary to allow the injury to heal.
 Your doctor will then refer you to a physical therapist for rehabilitation to restore range of motion and strength.

 If nerve damage is the result of an underlying medical condition, such as diabetes or alcoholism, talk to your doctor about how to manage your symptoms.